Public History

 project-curatescape

 The project also became the pilot for Curatescape, a mobile publishing framework that generalized the app’s codebase for wider use.
-Developed in the Center with support from NEH, the Ohio Board of Regents, and CSU, Curatescape now supports more than five-dozen digital projects worldwide, ranging from small historical societies to major universities.
+Developed in the Center with support from NEH, the Ohio Board of Regents, and CSU, Curatescape now supports numerous app projects worldwide, ranging from small historical societies to major universities.

 With another colleague, Meshack Owino, I directed the Curating Kisumu / Curating East Africa project, a partnership between CSU and Maseno University in Kisumu, Kenya, that began with an NEH Digital Humanities Start-Up Grant in 2014-15 and continued with additional investment by CSU in 2015-16 and an NEH Digital Humanities Advancement Grant in 2017-18.
 A central component of Curating East Africa was to build Curatescape for WordPress, a single plugin and theme that promised to revolutionize digital storytelling in the developing world by lowering barriers that divide ambition from adoption of digital humanities practice, beginning in East Africa.
 In addition, MaCleKi, the pilot for the Curatescape for WordPress platform, features 54 location-based stories about Kisumu that were collaboratively written by students from Maseno University and Cleveland State University.
 (For more on the results of the project’s, see our NEH white papers for Curating Kisumu and Curating East Africa.)

 Green Book Cleveland is a restorative history project that combines Victor H. Green’s famous travel guides, published between 1936 and 1966, with new research that expands our understanding of Black entertainment, leisure, and recreation in Northeast Ohio.
-The project emerged in August 2021 from my longtime scholarly interests in urban history, African American suburbanization and more recent exploration of environmental history.
-It has expanded into a partnership with Cuyahoga Valley National Park in collaboration with ThirdSpace Action Lab, Conservancy for CVNP, Trust for Public Land, Cleveland Metroparks, Summit Metro Parks, and Ohio & Erie Canalway.
-For more on the project, see early coverage in The Plain Dealer, Cleveland Scene, and Ideastream Public Media’s The Sound of Ideas.
+The project emerged in August 2021 and has expanded into a community of practice with Akron Zoo, Cleveland Metroparks, Conservancy for CVNP, Cuyahoga Valley National Park, Ohio & Erie Canalway, Summit Metro Parks, ThirdSpace Action Lab, Trust for Public Land, University of Akron, and Western Reserve Land Conservancy.
+It has been funded with a National Park Service Civil Rights Grant and a National Park Foundation–Mellon Foundation Humanities Postdoctoral Fellowship.

 In addition to my work as the director of CPHDH, I have served as a grant reviewer for three NEH grant programs and have provided consulting for numerous public history projects and museum exhibitions.
 I also have have been active in the area of historic preservation.
 I wrote successful National Register of Historic Places nominations for Grant Deming’s Forest Hill and M.M.
 Brown’s Mayfield Heights historic districts in Cleveland Heights, and I served from 2011 to 2023 on the Cleveland Heights Landmark Commission.